Ming–Việt War: Anti-Ming uprisings

 In September 1408, Trần Ngỗi launched an anti-Chinese resistance and declared the restoration of the Trần dynasty in the occupied territory.
-In response, Mu Sheng was sent from Yunnan to Jiaozhi to suppress the rebellion.
-The rebels were able to use their knowledge of the environment and gain support from the local inhabitants, successfully defending themselves against Mu Sheng's army.
-In early 1409, Zhang Fu joined the battle and ultimately defeated and captured Trần Ngỗi in December 1409.
-He was then recalled to the Mongol border.
+The Ming sent Mu Sheng from Yunnan to Jiaozhi to suppress the rebellion.
+The rebels used their knowledge of the environment and gained support from the local inhabitants, successfully defending themselves against Mu's army.
+In early 1409, Zhang Fu joined the battle, ultimately defeating and capturing Trần Ngỗi in December.
+The Ming then recalled Zhang to the Mongol border.

 However, the fighting did not cease.
-Trần Quý Khoáng, the nephew of Trần Ngỗi, became the leader of the rebels.
-The Ming court offered him the rank of provincial governor, but Trần Quý Khoáng refused and the war continued.
-In early 1411, Zhang Fu returned with reinforcements and defeated the rebels twice, ultimately capturing their capital, Nghệ An (which the Chinese had already lost in 1408).
+Trần Ngỗi's nephew Trần Quý Khoáng became the leader of the rebels.
+The Ming court offered Quý Khoáng the rank of provincial governor, but he refused and the war continued.
+In early 1411, Zhang returned with reinforcements and defeated the rebels twice, ultimately capturing their capital, Nghệ An (which the Chinese had already lost in 1408).
 Despite this victory, the fighting persisted.
 In 1414, Ming troops occupied four prefectures in the south of Jiaozhi, which had previously been conquered by Champa.
-The Ming's clumsy diplomacy worsened relations with Champa when they rejected her request to return these territories.
-The turning point in the war came on 30 March 1414, when Trần Quý Khoáng was captured.
-After his capture, the Viet resistance weakened and in 1416, most of the Ming army was withdrawn.
+The Ming's relations with Champa worsened when they rejected the latter's request to return these territories.
+The turning point in the war came on 30 March 1414, when Ming forces captured Quý Khoáng.
+After his capture, the Viet resistance weakened and in 1416, most of the Ming army retreated.

 However, the period of calm was short-lived.
-The eunuch Ma Ji was sent to Jiaozhi, (Note: Eunuchs served as personal representatives of the emperor in the provinces, obtaining funds for the imperial treasury through extraordinary allowances and levies, in addition to regular state revenues.) where his demands for excessive benefits and levies caused discontent among the local population.
-By the time Li Bin arrived in February 1417 to replace Zhang Fu, the situation had already begun to deteriorate.
+The Ming sent the eunuch Ma Qi to Jiaozhi, (Note: Eunuchs served as personal representatives of the emperor in the provinces, obtaining funds for the imperial treasury through extraordinary allowances and levies, in addition to regular state revenues.) where his demands for excessive benefits and levies caused discontent among the local population.
+By the time the general Li Bin arrived in February 1417 to replace Zhang, the situation had already begun to deteriorate.
 In late 1417, the Viets, many of whom were military and civilian officials appointed by the Ming government, rebelled once again.
 The leader of the rebellion was Lê Lợi, who had previously fought under Trần Quý Khoáng and now declared himself king.
 Despite losing battles in 1419 and 1420, Lê Lợi turned to guerrilla tactics with the support of the local population.
-Despite the Ming government's deployment of a large number of troops, they were unable to defeat the Viets.
-In 1422, Li Bin died and two years later, the Yongle Emperor, the main proponent of the expansionist policy at the Ming court, also died.
+Although the Ming deployed a large number of troops, they were unable to defeat the Viets.
+Li Bin died in 1422, and the Yongle Emperor died in 1424.